AnyLog-co/documentation/data distribution and configuration.md

 ### Example Policies

 The following example declares the following:
-a) 2 tables: cos_data and sin_data.
+1. 2 tables: cos_data and sin_data.
-b) 2 clusters, the first supports the 2 tables and the second supports cos_data only.
+2. 2 clusters, the first supports the 2 tables and the second supports cos_data only.
-c) 3 Operators - 2 Operators supporting the first cluster and 1 operator supporting the second cluster.
+3. 3 Operators - 2 Operators supporting the first cluster and 1 operator supporting the second cluster.

 #### Declaring the tables
 <pre>
-<table =  {"table": {"create": "CREATE TABLE IF NOT EXISTS cos_data(  row_id SERIAL "
+{"table": {"create": "CREATE TABLE IF NOT EXISTS cos_data(  row_id SERIAL "
                       "PRIMARY KEY,  insert_timestamp TIMESTAMP NOT NULL " "DEFAULT NOW(),  timestamp TIMESTAMP NOT NULL DEFAULT " "NOW(),  value FLOAT ); CREATE INDEX "